Pxyzi3c/real-time-graph-based-risk-engine-dbt/README.md

 It's best practice to use a virtual environment to manage dbt's dependencies, keeping them isolated from your system-wide Python installation.

-1. Navigate to your dbt project directory within WSL.
-To access your Windows drives, they are mounted under `/mnt/`.
-For example:
+1. Navigate to your dbt project directory in WSL.
     ```bash
     cd /mnt/c/Users/<YourUsername>/path-to-project
     ```
-    *Replace `<YourUsername>` and `path-to-project` with your actual Windows username and project path.*
 2. Create and activate your virtual environment:
     ```bash
     python3 -m venv venv